ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 opaque Url<1..2^16-1>;
 ~~~

+* `nonce`: A unique sequence of bytes used  to ensure that two otherwise
+  identical `PDAParam` instances will have distinct `PDATaskID`s.
+It is
+  RECOMMENDED that this be set to a random 16-byte string derived from a
+  cryptographically secure pseurandom number generator.
 * `leader_url`: The leader's endpoint URL.
 * `helper_url`: The helper's endpoint URL.
 * `collector_config`: The HPKE configuration of the collector (described in